cms-opendata-analyses/HiForestProducerTool/README.md

 The job is configured to read the input root files from the full list of files CMS_HIRun2010_HIAllPhysics_ZS-v2_RECO_file_index.txt

 This will produce the HiForestAOD_DATAtest.root file as an output.

+NOTE: The first time you execute the job, it will take a long time (depending on your connection speed) to the point that it looks like it is not doing anything.
+That is fine.
+This is because the database payload files will be downloaded/cached locally in the VM or container.
+Later attempts should be faster.

 You can modify [src/Analyzer.cc](src/Analyzer.cc) file to include other object (tracks, electrons, etc) in the hiforest output. the instructions a given inside it.